 Carolyn P. Coppedge

-Prior to her assignment in the Office of the General Counsel, Carolyn held positions in the UNCG Office of the Provost, the Office of the Vice Chancellor for Business Affairs, and most recently in the Office of the Vice Chancellor for Student Affairs.
+Prior to her assignment in OGC, Carolyn held positions in the UNCG Office of the Provost, the Office of the Vice Chancellor for Business Affairs, and most recently as Business Officer in the Office of the Vice Chancellor for Student Affairs.
 She also worked in Raleigh for several years in the Department of Public Instruction and the Department of Community Colleges.
-Carolyn has over 30 years of State service and has worked at UNCG for over 19 of those years.
+Carolyn has over 30 years of state service, the majority of which has been at UNCG.